ThePHPF/pie-design/README.md

   provide some predictable consistency between them (for example, a package named `xdebug/xdebug` would reasonably be expected to name the extension as `ext-xdebug`).
-To help semantic understanding, a PIE package MAY optionally specify a `provide` for the extension, in the format `ext-my-ext`.
+To help semantic understanding, a PIE package MAY optionally specify a `replace` for the extension, in the format `ext-my-ext`.
 Whilst this will not be used by PIE (at least for now), it may provide some benefit in understanding the correlation between the package name (e.g. `asgrim/my-ext`) and the extension name (e.g. `ext-my-ext`).